zay448345045/s1-mod2/README.md

 - Install [Premake5][premake5-link] and add it to your system PATH
 - Clone this repository using [Git][git-link]
 - Update the submodules using ``git submodule update --init --recursive``
-- Run Premake with this options ``premake5 vs2022`` (Visual Studio 2022).
+- Run Premake with the option ``premake5 vs2022`` (Visual Studio 2022).
 No other build systems are supported.
 - Build project via solution file in `build\s1-mod.sln`.

-Only x64 is supported.
-Do not attempt to build for Windows ARM 64.
+Only the x64 platform is supported.
+Do not attempt to build for Windows ARM 64 or Win32.

 ### Premake arguments